-If you own a home, there's a good chance you'll at some point.
-Few borrowers stay with their original mortgage for a full 30 years; most either refinance or sell the property long before the original loan is paid off.
+If you own a home, there's a good chance you'll do a mortgage refinance at some point.
+Few borrowers stay with their original home loan for a full 30 years; most either refinance or sell the property long before the full term runs its course.

-One of the main reasons people refinance a home loan is to get a lower rate.
-Home loan refinance rates are generally identical to the rates on a home purchase mortgage for a borrower with an identical credit and financial profile – you don't pay a higher or lower rate just because you're refinancing.
+One of the main reasons people refinance a mortgage is to get a lower rate.
+Refinance mortgage rates are generally identical to the rates on a home purchase mortgage for a borrower with an identical credit and financial profile – you don't pay a higher or lower rate just because you're refinancing.

-Your loan refinance rate is also affected by your credit score, amount of home equity, debt-to-income ratio and the length of the loan.
+Your refinance rate is also affected by your credit score, amount of home equity, debt-to-income ratio and the length of the loan.
 You can also buy a lower rate by paying for discount points.
-Rates and fees also vary from lender to lender, so you want to be sure to shop around when refinancing a home loan to be sure to get the best deal.
+Rates and fees also vary from lender to lender, so you want to be sure to shop around when refinancing a mortgage to be sure to get the best deal.

 For rate quotes tailored to your credit and financial profile, you can use the form at the top of the page.